jado66/myhometown/genieTips/S3 Bucket.md

 }
 This function reads the image data from the request body and uploads it to your S3 bucket.
 The ACL option is set to 'public-read' so that the file is accessible by URL after upload.

-You'll need to provide your access keys and bucket names as environment variables (AWS_ACCESS_KEY, AWS_SECRET_ACCESS_KEY, REGION and BUCKET_NAME).
+You'll need to provide your access keys and bucket names as environment variables (AWS_PUBLIC_ACCESS_KEY, AWS_SECRET_ACCESS_KEY, REGION and BUCKET_NAME).
 Never include these directly in your code.

 Please note that real-world applications require additional error handling, validation, and security measures not present in this simplified example.